KeibiSoft/KeibiDrop/README.md

 KeibiDrop is an ephemeral file transfer tool for direct peer-to-peer exchange over untrusted networks.
 Although traffic is fully end-to-end encrypted, your IP is visible to the peer and the relay.
 If they’re hostile, they know where to send packets.
 Or drones.
 Or worse: ~lawyers~ marketing ads.

-> In simple terms: You can connect two computers.
-Open the mountpoint folder.
-> Drag files into the mountpoint to make them visible between the computers.
-Double-click a file.
-> Edit instantly, or save it to your system, or do whatever.
-> **No cloud.
-No sync.
-Just an encrypted duplex connection.**
-> It also works from the terminal/command line.
+> In simple terms: "Dropbox" your files in real time between devices without uploading to a server.

 It uses modern post-quantum cryptography (ML-KEM + X25519) and symmetric encryption (ChaCha20-Poly1305) to ensure that only the intended recipient can decrypt the file.